announcement

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has SOX5-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has SOX5-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has SOX5-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has SOX5-related syndrome, the sibling’s risk of having a child who has SOX5-related syndrome depends on the sibling’s genes and their parents’ genes.

 For a person who has SOX5-related syndrome, the risk of having a child who has the syndrome is about 50 percent.

-As of 2019, fewer than 150 people in the world with changes in the SOX5 gene had been described in the medical literature.
-The first case of SOX5related syndrome was described in 2012.
-Scientists expect to find more people who have the syndrome as access to genetic testing improves
+As of 2026, over 100 people in the world with changes in the SOX5 gene have been described in medical research.
+The first case of SOX5-related syndrome was described in 2012.
+Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Scientists and doctors have only just begun to study SOX5-related syndrome.
 At this point, there are no medicines designed to treat the syndrome.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: